-&lt;sup>3 Unless further deliberate action or inaction results in the death or further injury to the bycatch.
+3 Unless further deliberate action or inaction results in the death or further injury to the bycatch.

-A full list of protected species is available on the Department of Agriculture, Water and the Environment website.
+A full list of protected species is available on the Department of Climate Change, Energy, the Environment and water website.

-AFMA's Protected Species Identification Guide is available from the AFMA website ('Environment'-'Bycatch and Discarding' -'Protected species ID guide').
-For a printed copy please contact the Bycatch and Discard Program on 06 6225 5555 or email bycatchprogram@afma.gov.au.
+AFMA's Protected Species Identification Guide is available from the AFMA website ('Protected species' - 'Protected Species Management'- - 'Protected species ID guide').
+If further information is required please contact the SPF Senior Manager as per the details in Section 9.
+Of this document.